-4.2 Regarding the appellant's - main - responsibility to pay the seventh renewal fee for his Euro/PCTapplication when it was due (31 May 2004), the appellant has shown that he was unable to observe the time limit in spite of all the due care required by the circumstances having been taken.
+4.2 Regarding the appellants' - main - responsibility to pay the seventh renewal fee for his Euro/PCT- application when it was due (31 May 2004), the appellants have shown that they were unable to observe the time limit in spite of all the due care required by the circumstances having been taken.

-In defining the relevant standard of care, it has to be taken into consideration that the appellant himself was neither familiar with the requirements of the EPC nor in possession of an established office organisation attuned to ensuring that procedural deadlines were met (cf. J 5/94 of 28 September 1994, point 3.1 of the Reasons).
+In defining the relevant standard of care, it has to be taken into consideration that the appellants were neither familiar with the requirements of the EPC nor in possession of an established office organisation attuned to ensuring that procedural deadlines were met (cf. J 5/94 of 28 September 1994, point 3.1 of the Reasons).

-To compensate for this deficit, the appellant relied upon his US attorneys.
-JD had notified him properly about the fees due.
-However, according to his submission, on returning the notice to JD he mistakenly instructed JD not to pay the fee, as he would do it himself, whereas he wanted - and believed he had acted accordingly - JD to take care of the payment.
+To compensate for this deficit, the appellants relied upon their US attorneys.
+JD had notified appellant 01 properly about the fees due.
+However, according to the appellants' submission, on returning the notice to JD appellant 01, acting also on behalf of the second applicant and appellant, mistakenly instructed JD not to pay the fee, as he would do it himself, whereas he wanted - and believed he had acted accordingly - JD to take care of the payment.

-Although the appellant has not produced any evidence with regard to the distraction and pain he suffered from medical treatment at the relevant time, it can be concluded to the Board's satisfaction, that the error on the appellant's side was an isolated error and that all due care had been exercised by the appellant.
+Although the appellants have not produced any evidence with regard to the distraction and pain the appellant 01 suffered from medical treatment at the relevant time, it can be concluded to the Board's satisfaction, that the error on the appellants' side was an isolated error and that all due care had been exercised by the appellants.

-4.3 However, it can even be left undecided whether the appellant acted with all due care.
-Since the appellant had JD and M&C acting for him, he has to accept their actions on his behalf, including the actions of his attorneys' assistants and employees (cf. J 5/80 OJ EPO 1981, 343, 346).
+4.3 However, it can even be left undecided whether the appellants acted with all due care.
+Since the appellants had JD and M&C acting for them, they have to accept their actions on their behalf, including the actions of his attorneys' assistants and employees (cf. J 5/80 OJ EPO 1981, 343, 346).